JC-Aguiar/Projeto-Alura-2025/wiki.md

   - [ ] PUT: with valid path (data not found)
   - [ ] PUT: with invalid path (code patter)
 - [ ] Creating new courses should require they respective category
-- [ ] Request to initiative a course could receive a description field explaining the reason.
+- [ ] Request to initiative a course could receive a description field explaining the reason
+- [ ] Create a non-admin presentation page for each Category
+- [ ] Link each Category presentation in login page
+- [ ] Create a non-admin presentation page for each Course
+- [ ] Link each Course presentation in login page